 All families are entitled to 15 hours’ government funded nursery education each week and most are also eligible to apply for additional hours under the new 30 Hours scheme.
 We offer a range of sessions for parents to choose from, including a full school day, as follows:

-Children who stay all day may pay for a school lunch or will need to bring a packed lunch.
+Children who stay for the morning session or stay all day will need to bring a packed lunch.
 Those children attending for only half a day will not eat lunch at school.

 You are able to choose any combination that suits you, subject to availability, and for those who are not eligible for the 30 Hours funding additional sessions may be bought at a cost of £13.00 per session.
 If you wish to buy extra sessions, you need to commit to a term at a time, and pay weekly in advance.

-We are also able to offer extended hours child care (Fun Club), at an extra charge.
-This means that our school is able to provide quality child care linked to nursery hours to enable your child to be in school from 7.30am. to 6.00p.m. if this is what you require.
+We are also able to offer extended hours child care, at an extra charge.
+This means that our school is able to provide quality child care linked to nursery hours to enable your child to be in school from 7.30am. to 6.00p.m.

 Applying for a place in the Nursery

-Parents/carers wishing to apply for a place for their child in the nursery need to read the governors' policy on nursery admissions and complete an application form (available from the office) and return it to the school.
-Parents may take up their 15 hours free entitlement from the term after their child's 3rd birthday or purchase nursery hours during the term before, after their child's 3rd birthday.
+Parents/carers wishing to apply for a place for their child in the nursery need to read the admissions policy and complete an application form (available below) and return it to the school.
+Parents may take up their 15 or 30 of hours free entitlement from the term after their child's 3rd birthday or purchase nursery hours during the term before, after their child's 3rd birthday.